Coelancanth/LORE-LLM/docs/onboarding.md

    **Notes:**
    - The `--provider` flag is pluggable; `local` is included for offline testing.
    - External providers (OpenAI, Claude, DeepSeek) require API credentials and must be registered in DI.
-   - The workflow batches segments to stay within token limits; adjust `--batch-size` as needed.
+   - The workflow batches segments to stay within token limits; adjust `--batch-size` and `--max-segments` as needed.
+   - Clustering currently reads only `source_text_raw.json` segments by default; it does not automatically read wiki markdown or the KB unless you inject context via templates/presets.
    - Always use `--save-transcript` for auditing and manual review workflows.

 7. **Build the wiki keyword index**